PMArkive/NintendoClients_wiki/NEX-Protocols.md

 | 124 | [Screening](Screening-Protocol) |

 ## Not provided by NEX
-These protocols are only seen in Ubisoft games that use the original Quazal Rendez-Vous library instead of NEX.
+These protocols are only seen in Ubisoft games that use the original Quazal Rendez-Vous library instead of NEX:

+* Just Dance 4

 | ID | Protocol |
 | --- | --- |